Jmion/PatchExtractor/README.md

 around the baseline.
 These patches will be saved to a directory to allow for processing with htr methods.

 positional arguments:
-  imgDir                directory containing the source images. xmlDir                directory containing the xml. patchDir              directory where the patches will be saved.
+  imgDir                directory containing the source images.
+The images must end in *.jpg xmlDir                directory containing the xml. patchDir              directory where the patches will be saved.
 If non existant will be created dfDir                 Locations where the dataframes contains x_min, y_min, x_max, y_max, filename, pagename; will be saved as a csv.
 If the directory does not exist